 Time away from the screen is now a premium.

 It can become an issue when the addictive nature of some of our games takes over.
 South Korea has the highest levels of Internet addiction in the world (affecting one in ten children) and provides boot camps and inpatient care for those with significant technology addiction.
 Other countries are not immune to what Joel S. Hirschhorn calls “technology servitude”.
 If you are constantly checking your smartphone, is it because you have to, or that you have become trained to respond to it like Pavlov’s dogs?
 Nomophobia is a real condition where the loss of access to a mobile phone leads to heightened anxiety, fear of loss of connection and phantom vibrations.

 Normal use of technology is not the issue it is about avoiding overuse.
 The question we need to be asking is when can we switch off?

 Many parents wage battle with their kids as they seek to impose digital boundaries.

 Telling our kids to cut down their screen time is one thing, but many parents use technology as a baby sitter rather than spending time interacting with their kids.
 The babysitter used to be the T.V. but is now the iPad or tablet.
 Take a look round your local children’s playground.
 The kids may be playing on the equipment, but their parents are often hooked up to their phones disengaged from what their children are doing.

-Empathy, compassion, our very humanity is on the line.
+Empathy, compassion, and our very humanity are on the line.
 We have to decide whether we are willing to trade this for our unremitting desire to interact with technology.

 It’s a bit like choosing to disconnect from the grid and go solar.
 Our technology is amazing, accessible and cheap.
 But undertaking a regular digital detox is more than going green for green’s sake it’s about choosing to invest in what matters to us as humans.